beckoningstranger/pp2-mines/README.md

   [Back to top](<#contents>)

-# Design
+## Design

-## Site Structure
+### Site Structure

-  The website consists of one page that is divided in several sections out of which only one is shown at the same time.
+  The website consists of one page that is divided into several sections out of which only one is shown at the same time.
 Users always start in the main menu, from where they can start a game, learn how to play the game or customize their settings.
   After clicking the 'Start game' button, they can pick a difficulty level or customize their difficulty level by configuring the dimensions of the playing field and the number of mines it contains.
 From there, they will go to the actual game.
   Clicking the 'How to play' and 'Settings' buttons will take them to these menus respectively.
   From all pages, they can navigate back to the main menu.

   [Back to top](<#contents>)

-## Color Scheme
+### Color Scheme

   ![Color Scheme](/assets/readme-images/color_palette_from_colordot_by_hailpixel.png)